Stephanie-Chou/foodtruck/README.md

 </pre>

 ### Filtering
 Users should be able to search by type of truck.
 The filtering uses partial string matching.
 It allows users to search 'cookies' or 'cookie' and come up with the same result.
-With more time, searching would be finessed to accomodate typos and searching by categories.
-For example if a user searched for 'indian', food trucks that sell roti would be shown even if the word Indian is not listed as a food item.

 ## Frontend